 The temporal mandibular joint (TMJ) is a complex joint that attaches the jaw to the skull.
 It works like a hinge joint.
-When people have pain here, they often refer to the pain and TMJ.
+When people have pain here, they often refer to the pain as TMJ.
+It is more correctly referred to as temporal mandibular dysfunction (TMD).
+Think of the jaw like a swing, if one chain is short on the swing, the swing deviates!

 Pain in the TMJ in correctly termed as temporal mandibular dysfunction (TMD)